zero-src/technical_content/.pascal/ReadMe.md

 ```
 [Back to TOC](#contents-)

-# Adresses, pointers and dynamic memory
+# addresses, pointers and dynamic memory
+> #### addresses
+> - address identifies memory cell.
+> - address of memory area is equivalent to address of the first memory cell in thes area
+>
+> #### Pointers
+> - Pointer - variable wich keeps an address
+> - "A points to B" means "A consists address of B"

 [Back to TOC](#contents-)